-The new Venefit Closure system revolutionizes the treatment for varicose veins by using a minimally invasive catheter.
+The new Venefit Closure system revolutionizes the treatment of varicose veins by using a minimally invasive catheter.
 The catheter emits radio frequency waves shrinking the vein with virtually no pain producing exceptional results.
 Treatments can take less than 15 minutes with only local anesthesia.
-A person can return to normal activity usually by the next day.
+A person can return to a normal activity usually by the next day.

 Does insurance cover this procedure?